 - The Find my Buds feature is helpful to find the lost earbud.

-What we didn’t like about the OnePlus Buds Z2
+Things we haven’t liked about the OnePlus Buds Z2

-There is a lot to like about the Buds Z2, but we can’t stop telling you the things that we don’t like.
+There is a lot to like about the Buds Z2, but there is another side, too.

 Note that these things aren’t the ones we hated.
 We were just expecting slightly better in these regards.